John Ellis communicates

 “I had the unpleasant task of taking life by law.”

-He oversaw the hanging of over 200 prisoners;
+He conducted the executions of more than 200 prisoners;

 including Dr Crippen, Frederick Seddon and Roger Casement.

 In this extract of his only known communication,

 Ellis describes some of his prominent cases,